Asher Raby: Murder of Philoumenos Hasapis

 On 30 November 1979, Raby approached the Bir Ya'qub monastery in Nablus and jumped over the fence.
 Upon entering the building, he came across the 66-year-old Philoumenos, who was on his way to enter the confessional.
 Raby then pulled out a grenade and tossed it at him, destroying a nearby wall and injuring the monk, who somehow managed to survive.
 Believing that he would identify him if he let him live, Raby then grabbed his axe and crashed it down on Philoumenos' head, killing him instantly.
 After leaving the monastery, he went to a nearby military camp and, pretending to be homeless, was transferred to the Sheba Medical Center in Tel Aviv.

-Authorities were quickly dispatched to the crime scene, and arrested eight suspects, including one of the monastery's security guards, all of whom were residents of the Askar refugee camp.
-Each of the suspects' alibis were confirmed after interrogation, and all were released without any charges.
+Authorities were quickly dispatched to the crime scene and arrested eight suspects, including one of the monastery's security guards, all of whom were residents of the Askar refugee camp.
+Each of the suspects' alibis was confirmed after interrogation, and all were released without any charges.
 Philoumenos' killing became a media sensation not only in Israel, but across the globe, with many rejecting the police's conclusion that the attack was criminal in nature and was instead the work of Zionists.
 Publications associated with the Greek Orthodox Church claimed that a week before the murder, a group of Zionists had gone to the monastery and claimed that it was a holy Jewish site, demanding that all the icons and crosses be removed at once.
 Supposedly, Father Philoumenos rebuked their claims and refused to comply, with the group threatening him before leaving.
 According to this version of events, that same group later returned and broke inside the monastery, pinning down and torturing the monk in an attempt to have him renounce his religion.
 It was claimed that they supposedly pricked his eyes, chopped off the fingers on his right hand and eventually killed him, before defacing the church with writing inscriptions and Zionist symbols and finally leaving.